 The framework supports generic drag and drop for any component.
 In this context, there is:

-a drag source that the user can drag and drop, with the
+a drag source that the user can drag, with the

 a drop target that the user can drop things on, with the

-The biggest of these is that these browsers do not report any "results" of the drop operation in the
+The biggest of these is that these browsers don’t report any "results" of the drop operation in the

-This means that, in those browsers it is impossible to determine in the drag source whether or not the drop actually occurred.
+This means that in those browsers it’s impossible to determine in the drag source if the drop actually occurred.

-Moreover, those browsers do not prevent the drop event when the
+Moreover, those browsers don’t prevent the drop event when the

 dropEffect() in the drop target.

-It is the responsibility of the application developer to take these differences into account.
-The issues should disappear in the future for the Edge browser when it is based on Chromium (which is the same as Chrome).
+It’s the responsibility of the application developer to take these differences into account.
+The issues should disappear in the future for the Edge browser when it’s based on Chromium (which is the same as Chrome).

-In the meantime, for applications where the users rely on being able to use DnD operations, it is recommended to require them to use either Firefox or Chrome, if possible.
+In the meantime, for applications where the users rely on being able to use DnD operations, it’s recommended to require them to use either Firefox or Chrome, if possible.

-The drag and drop feature also works out of the box with mobile devices with the Chrome browser on Android and Safari on iOS.
-For iOS, there is a polyfill loaded automatically into the browser which works around the lack of support for DnD on iOS.
+The drag-and-drop feature also works out of the box with mobile devices with the Chrome browser on Android and Safari on iOS.
+For iOS, a browser polyfill is loaded automatically which works around the lack of support for DnD on iOS.
 Mobile Firefox is currently unsupported.

-Most Vaadin components do not have built-in support for drag and drop, but can be made draggable or droppable-on using the
+Most Vaadin components don’t have built-in support for drag and drop, but can be made draggable or droppable-on using the